szczepq/azure-kubernetes/README.md

 We have just created a new **Deployment** for kubernetes.
 It contains one service named `shkube-service` which expose port `80` and contains one instance `replicas: 1` of our container image `shkube:local`.
 Containers are ephemeral.
 It could just die.
 Kubernetes will take care to run a new instance of our container if it happens.
-It is recommander to have at least three instance.
+It is recommended to have at least three instance.
 We will scale it up a later.
 Now we have to run our deployment.